MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 As long as only the back buffer is stored in the MCU mapped memory (the front buffer is stored in the display module unmapped memory), there is only one buffer to allocate.
 This is the notion of **single buffer**.

-The *flush* step consists in sending the data through the right bus (SPI, DSI).
+The *flush* step consists in transmitting the data through the right bus (SPI, DSI).

 .. figure:: images/ui_display_single_serial.*
    :alt: Single Buffer (serial)